Amy Macdonald: 2011–2015: Life in a Beautiful Light

-2016–2018: Under Stars
+2016–2020: Under Stars and Woman of the World

 Macdonald began writing songs for a new album in early 2014, 2 years following the release of her previous album, Life in a Beautiful Light.
 In May 2014, she performed 4 new songs live.
 She also sang "Leap of Faith" during the Scottish independence referendum in September 2014.
 In March 2015, Macdonald announced via Twitter she was finishing the songwriting of the album, but had not yet started recording.
 On 28 October 2015, she announced via Twitter she started the recording sessions for the album.
 Later, she stated on 9 December 2015 via her Instagram account that she had finished the songwriting for the album and that she hoped the album would be finished sometime in 2016.
 On 9 August 2016, Macdonald announced via Instagram her fourth album was finished and would be released early 2017.

 Macdonald said although it was two and a half years in the making, which is the longest she has ever taken with an album, she was glad to have taken the time and she feels the album has "the TLC that it deserves".

 Macdonald released the new album entitled Under Stars on 17 February 2017.
 A video of an acoustic version of new album track "Down by the Water" was also released.
 She performed live on BBC Scotland's Hogmanay 2017 show where she debuted her upcoming single "Dream On".